martinfreedman/LispFlat/README.md

 }
  ```

-This is the environment dictionary structure that holds all the primitive operations, as well
+This is the environment dictionary structure that holds the keys to all the standard procedures,
-as all the user defined operations named lists and atoms and also named lambda functions.
+as well as all the user defined operations for named lists and atoms and also named lambdas
+and their argument parameter bindings.

-The optional args are for local function scoping of lambdas - assigning values to function arguments.
+On this last point, it is the optional args that are needed for local function scoping of
+lambdas - assigning values to function arguments.
 This is the purpose of the zip.
 This will be discussed when we get to Lambdas below.
 This is why
 there are nested environments, so that the local lambda scope does not pollute the general
 environment and that the lambda has its arguments bound in the current context.